helloail/DicodingIOSFundamental/README.md

 # DicodingIOSFundamental
-this app is final submission to Dicoding IOS Fundamentan and the architechture using MVVM with Clean Architecture.
+this app is final submission to Dicoding IOS Fundamental and the architechture using MVVM with Clean Architecture.
 There are 3 main layers, Presentation, Domain, and Data layers.

 - Presentation.
 Contains the Views and ViewModels.
 The Presentation layer depends only on the Domain layer.